ntdai95/Resume-Projects/Distributed Ocean Data ML Platform with RAG/README.md

-# Ocean Data Harmonization, Forecasting, and RAG Platform
+# Distributed Ocean Data ML Platform with RAG

 An end-to-end pipeline that ingests raw NetCDF ocean sensor data from two independent providers, harmonizes it with Apache Spark, trains an XGBoost